XElementDev/CSH/README.md

 # Cloud Sync Helper
-A Windows client that enables synchronization of save games and settings for a bunch of applications, resp. games.
+A Windows client that enables synchronization of save games and settings for a bunch of applications, i.e. tools and games.

 ## Usage
 For using the Cloud Sync Helper application no installation is required.
 Simply download the latest binaries from the GitHub releases site [1].